janverhaegen/NPMLink_Breakpoints_TypeScript_WebPack/README.md

 ## Create symlink on the main side

-In the terminal in the base directory of the main app run:
+In the terminal in the base directory of the main app, run:
 ```
 npm link "<package name of the dependency>"
 // The package name is the value of the name entry in package.json.